mehrsapo/DHTV/README.rst

 In this repository, we aim to:

+* Learn with CPWL functions.
 * Reproduce of the results of the following paper:
   * `Delaunay-Triangulation-Based Learning with Hessian Total-Variation Regularization <https://arxiv.org/pdf/2208.07787.pdf>`_;

-* Facilate learning with CPWL functions as the mentioned papers.

 .. contents:: **Table of Contents**